 The Tower’s top is the greatest place to realize the calibre and the splendour of Alcazar castle, to discover some extra “architectural pearls” of Segovia, not visible from the bottom.
 Also a fantastic spot to take memorable pictures, selfies, videos or to mingle with the other “climbers”.

 Craft and street art

-It’s done the way to simply catch your eye, to make you literally stumble right at craft shop doorstep and to create a long lasting longing for having a piece of this magical artificial world.
-Witches, mannequins, welcoming small chefs sculptures, cleverly cut wooden plates over the doors, guiding you to the right direction.
+It’s arranged to simply catch your eye, to make you literally stumble right at the craft shop doorstep and to create a long lasting longing for having a piece of this magical artificial world.
+Witches, mannequins, welcoming small chef sculptures, cleverly cut wooden plates over the doors, guiding you to the right direction.

 Huge funny menus, reminding mostly geographical maps, clay figures at the windows, introducing the type of manufacture production.
 It looked to me like a competition between smart brains, to figure out a wiser and more unusual advertisement, for attracting extra customers to the local crafty output.

 What totally amazed me, was the brilliant purpose of that craft show.
 It possesses not only commercial side, but also challenges you to enjoy, be part of the game and eventually to fully entertain you.
-Briefly, the craft street exhibition of Segovia, provokes you to spend as much money as you can, but you pay for it with no objection and even give your money with pleasure.
+Briefly, the craft street exhibition of Segovia, provokes you to spend as much money as you can.
+The trick is you pay with no objection and even pass out the money with pleasure.

-I have never seen so many vendors and tradesmen, who are able to “seduce” other people’s money with such elegance and ease, but at the same time to make you feel happy for emptying your pockets and collecting bills.
+I have never seen so many vendors and tradesmen, who are able to “seduce” other people’s money with such an elegance and ease, but at the same time to make you feel happy for emptying your pockets.

 Bizarre local food